ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 Now by comparing `Service check date` with `License Check Date`, we see that 20171013 > 20170912 which means you do not need to reactive the license before upgrade.

-But if `Service Check Date` < `License Check Date`, do the following steps to reactivate the license before upgrade;
+But if `Service Check Date` < `License Check Date`, do the following to reactivate the license before upgrade;

-i) Log in to the Configuration utility. ii) Navigate to System > License > Reactivate. iii) Select either Automatic or Manual if F5 cannot reach internet iv) Click Next and it will be reactivated.
+i) Log in to the Configuration utility. ii) Navigate to System > License > Reactivate. iii) Select either Automatic or Manual (if F5 cannot reach internet). iv) Click Next and it will be reactivated.

 3. Check device certificate:

 a) To check the license, use the following steps:
-i.
-Log in to the Configuration utility. ii.
+..i.
+Log in to the Configuration utility.
+..ii.
 Navigate to: System > Certificate Management > Device Certificate Management > Device Certificate.

 b)	If you need to renew the certificate, use the following steps;
-i.
-Log in to the Configuration utility. ii.
-Navigate to System > Device Certificate > Device Certificate. iii.
-Click Renew. iv.
-From the Issuer box, select Self.
+..i.
+Log in to the Configuration utility.
+..ii.
+Navigate to System > Certificate Management > Device Certificate Management > Device Certificate.
-v.
-From the Country box, select the appropriate country. vi.
-Click Finished.
+..iii.
+Click Import and choose Certificate and Key as Import Type.
+..iv.
+Choose both certificate and key
+..v.
+Click Import.

 4. Do a ConfigSync for HA environment: